 Our park is made up of more than 80,000 acres.
 Maintenance projects, including those that may limit access to park sites and facilities, occur routinely.
 Please visit our Alerts & Conditions page for the latest information on changes to park operations.
 You can also follow our park advisory Twitter account @GGNRANPSAlerts.

-If you do not have access to a printer or otherwise require a physical copy of one of these interpretive materials, please contact us.
+If you do not have access to a printer or otherwise require a physical copy of these park materials, please contact us.
 If we have it in stock, we will mail you the item.
+Unfortunately, we cannot mail items outside the United States.

-Recreational fires are allowed at Ocean Beach (seasonally) and Muir Beach (year-round) only in provided fire rings in accordance with park rules.
+Recreational fires are allowed at Ocean Beach (March 1-October 31) and Muir Beach (year-round) only in provided fire rings in accordance with park rules.
 Visit the Recreational Fire Regulations page to learn more.

 Some outdoor activities require a special use permit.
 These activities include wedding ceremonies in the park, picnics with more than 50 people, commercial filming and photography, and athletic contests such as races or triathlons.
 To find out more, visit the Special Park Use Permits page.